ninsuo/symfony-collection/README.md

 - `collection-up` for a `move up` button
 - `collection-down` for a `move down` button

+**Important note**: `collection` is taken from the `prefix` option: if you change the plugin's prefix, you should change this class too.

 Example:

 If we have a collection of text fields and want to display actions at the right side of each value instead of below,